 Bicentennial Park Description

-Ann Arbor’s First Splash Pad Now Under Construction!
+Ann Arbor’s First Splash Pad Almost Completed!

 Bicentennial Park was largely created with recycled materials: